-The law in UK requires all motorists to have valid insurance that provides them or anyone they permit to use the vehicle with insurance cover for the vehicle that they are driving.
+UK law requires all motorists to have valid insurance that provides them, or anyone they permit to use the vehicle, with insurance cover for the vehicle that they are driving.
 It is an offence to drive a vehicle on the road or in a public place without insurance, and penalties can be severe if you do not have insurance.
-There are 3 different types of insurance policies:
+There are three different types of insurance policies:

 - Comprehensive (the fullest cover);